Gibberlings3/CowledMenace/README.md

 In general, this mod should be installed after NPC mods and EET's main component, but before Tweaks and EET_end.

+Lastly, this mod is incompatible with the 'Unofficial Item Pack' by Edvin (found on the Beamdog forums).

 ## Installation

 **Windows** </br> Cowled Menace is packaged and installed with WeiDU and is distributed as a self-extracting archive.
 To install, simply double-click the archive and follow the instructions on screen.